GenAI-CUEE/SeniorProject-LongTermForecasting/README.md

 # GenAI-CUEE-SeniorProject-LongTermForecasting
 SeniorProject LongTermForecasting is developed by Tanan Boonyasirikul

-This repository describes the process of training and inferring Irradiance from CUEE Dataset by using a Deep neural network.

-Categorized in 2 parts of DNNs
+This repository describes the process of training and inferring Irradiance from CUEE Dataset by using a Deep neural network.Categorized in 2 parts of DNNs

 __1. Based line model ( Regression Long-Short Term Memory (RLSTM) )__